| |

 Note: PPP is a Democratic polling organization.

- I'd also like to ask about some conspiracy theories that are sometimes mentioned among
+I'd also like to ask about some conspiracy theories that are sometimes

 likely, somewhat likely or not likely?